Scheduling periodic messages on a shared link: Conclusion

 \section{Conclusion}

-In this article, we have proved that there is always a solution to \pma and that it can be found in polynomial time for large $\tau$ and load $0.4$ or for $\tau = 1$ and load $0.61$.
-Moreover, the performance of the presented algorithms over average instances are shown to be excellent empirically but also theoretically for \greedyuniform.
-Hence, we can use the simple algorithms presented here to schedule C-RAN messages \emph{without buffer nor additional latency}, if we are willing to use only half the bandwidth of the shared link.
+In this article, we have proved that there is always a solution to \pma and that it can be found by a polynomial time greedy algorithm for arbitrary message size and load at most $2/5$.
+For messages of size $1$ and load at most $\phi - 1$, a solution is found by a polynomial time local search algorithm.
+Moreover, the presented algorithms find valid assignments for random instances for much higher loads as we have shown empirically but also theoretically for a randomized greedy algorithm.
+As a consequence, we obtain communication schemes for C-RAN with \emph{no buffering nor logical latency}, even for quite loaded fronthaul networks.

-Several questions on \pma are still unresolved, in particular its $\NP$-hardness and the problem of doing better than load $0.5$ for arbitrary $\tau$ and random instances.
-We could also consider more complex network topologies with several shared links. \firstfit or \metaoffset can easily be transfered to this context, and we could also try to adapt \compactpair or \swapandmove.
-Finally, to model networks carrying several types of messages, different message sizes must be allowed, which would require to design an algorithm which does not use meta-offsets.
+The first limitation of our model is the topology of the network.
+We have shown that an arbitrary topology can be transformed into a topology with two contention points.
+This transformation, while preserving the load, may map positive instances into negative instances.
+Hence, it would be interesting to design algorithms working directly on complex topologies, as we have done for the periodic assignment problem with buffering in~\cite{guiraud2021deterministic}.

+The second limitation is that all messages are of the same size.
+To model networks with different kinds of traffic or a production line with different tasks, we should relax this hypothesis.
+An interesting direction of research would be to adapt algorithm \swapandmove to this setting.
+As a first step, we could already adapt \swapandmove to a single arbitrary $\tau$ and try to improve on the bound on latency obtained using \texttt{Compact 8-tuples}.

+Finally, it remains to prove that \pma is \NP-complete.
+If it is indeed the case, it would be interesting to understand for which load \pma can always be positively solved by exact algorithms.